djeedai/weldr/README.md

 ## Command-line tool

-The weldr command-line tool ⚙ `weldr` is an executable to manipulate LDraw files and convert them to other formats (currently: glTF 2.0).
+The ⚙ `weldr` command-line tool is an executable to manipulate LDraw files and convert them to other formats (currently: glTF 2.0 only).

 Convert an LDraw file to a glTF 2.0 file: